mcppp/FinalProjectI2DL/README.md

 Recommended
    1. Download AUDIO_simple.npy , feature_matrix.npy and labels.npy.
       (Alternatively you can download the RAVDESS dataset from Kaggle and use Extract_features.npy to create your own feature_matrix.npy and labels.npy.
-Make sure the downloaded dataset contains only 24 folders for the 24 actors)
+Make sure the downloaded dataset contains only 24 folders for the 24 actors, please delete any extra folders)

    2. Run AUDIO_simple.npy : it loads the feature_matrix.npy and labels.npy, trains the model and reports performance by showing accuracy and confussion matrix based on the    unseen test set.
 Training is fast.